History of Banking in India : Phase-II

 The banking sector reforms started immediately after the independence.
 These reforms were basically aimed at improving the confidence level of the public because in those days, most banks were not trusted by the majority of the people.
 Instead, the deposits with the Postal department were considered rather safe.

 The first major step was Nationalization of the Imperial Bank of India in 1955 via State Bank of India Act.
 State Bank of India was made to act as the principal agent of RBI and handle banking transactions of the Union and State Governments.

-In a major process of nationalization, seven subsidiaries of the State Bank of India were nationalized by the Indira Gandhi government.
+After that, in a major process of nationalization, seven subsidiaries of the State Bank of India were nationalized via the State Bank of India (Subsidiary Banks) Act, 1959.
 In 1969, fourteen major private commercial banks were nationalized.
 These 14 banks Nationalized in 1969 are as follows: